-CHICKWEED (Stellaria media) I just have to mention this plentiful little star that seems to make itself at home wherever it can.
+CHICKWEED (Stellaria media) This plentiful little superstar seems to make itself at home wherever it can.
 The tender, little tear-shaped leaves usually grow all year round and make a nice vibrant, grassy tasting addition to raw salad.
 It’s an effective topical remedy for itchy skin including insect bites.
 Chickweed also has a good reputation for soothing inflamed membrane in the throat, lungs, stomach etc. The spring and summer brings out adorable little star shaped white flowers.
 These too are edible.
 For information on how to identify chickweed click here: How to identify chickweed

-BURDOCK (Arctium) used to be a common food in the olden days, although it has fallen off the culinary landscape as people have gone for mass cultivated plant foods instead.
+BURDOCK (Arctium) used to be a common food in the olden days, although it has fallen off the culinary landscape as interest in mass cultivated plant foods has grown.
 This is a massive plant that can be found growing wild in many parts of the world.
 I often see it growing in the country lanes here in the UK.
 If you enjoy hiking in the countryside, then you might recognise burdock through the velcro-like burrs (ball type seed pods) that stick to your clothes.
-The seeds are said to contain very beneficial medicinal properties and have an excellent reputation by herbalists as a blood purifier with it’s diuretic abilities.
+The seeds are said to contain very beneficial medicinal properties and have an excellent reputation by herbalists as a blood purifier with diuretic abilities.
 Burdock is also said to help relieve swelling, arthritis, snake bites, heavy metal poisoning and major skin problems.
 The roots are thick and carrot like (also known as ‘gobo’ in Japan) and can be used as a root vegetable.

 ELDERFLOWERS (from the Sambucus nigra tree) shower us with a refreshingly gentle, fragrant scent from late spring for a few weeks.
 The flowers make a great herb tea or elderflower cordial.
 Elderflower is a good remedy for catarrh inflammations such as hayfever, sinusitis and coughs.
-I used this last spring, infused in hot water as a tea for the first time after suddenly developing hayfever type symptoms and watery eyes.
+I used one summer, infused in hot water as a tea after suddenly developing hayfever type symptoms and watery eyes.
 It worked with good effect.
 Elderflowers also have pleasantly relaxing properties, which make it a good choice if you are stressed.

 ELDERBERRIES (from the Sambucus nigra tree) vary in taste from place to place and make a frequent appearance in jellies and wine.
 They adorn Elder trees after flowering.
 It is important to note that whilst the berry pulp and skin is edible, the seeds in the berries are poisonous.
 So care must be taken to thoroughly sieve them out before using.
 They are high in vitamin C and are an invaluable resource for any discerning forager.

 YARROW (Achillea millefolium) is a small feathery plant that grows little white flowers.
 It is found just about everywhere in the Northern Hemisphere.
 It was traditionally used as a wound healing herb, given its effectiveness at clotting blood.
 This is worth remembering if you are out hiking and cut yourself (just chew or crush the leaves first to release its healing, astringent properties before applying).
 This wild plant is also used by herbalists to lower blood pressure after a heart attack or stroke or to lower a fever.
-I prefer to use it for it’s medicinal benefits, although the leaves make a nice, high energy variation to salads and soups.
+The leaves make a nice addition to salads and soups.

-BLACKBERRIES & BRAMBLE (Rubus fruticosus) Nearly everyone I know in Britain has fond childhood memories of deep red stained hands, those ‘comes-with-the-territory’ prickles and a nice pot full of juicy foraged fruits to take home for blackberry crumble.
-Most of us have foraged at least something, at one point… and for many people, blackberries are the number one.
+BLACKBERRIES & BRAMBLE (Rubus fruticosus) Nearly everyone I know in Britain has fond childhood memories of deep red stained hands; those ‘comes-with-the-territory’ prickles; and a nice pot full of juicy foraged fruits to take home for blackberry crumble.
+Most of us have foraged at least something, at one point… and for many people, blackberries is it.
 Sporting an amazing harvest later in the summer, they are exceptionally high in vitamin C, K and the mineral manganese.
 Blackberries work wonders in a fruit pie or in a smoothie, yet nothing beats eating them fresh off the bush.
 Much less talked about are the bramble leaves.
 The fresh younger shoots make a nice addition to a salad.
 One of my favourite ingredients for smoothies, when in season.
-Check out my delicious blackberry smoothie ideas here: Blackberry Superfood Smoothie Recipes
+They also make an excellent fruit crumble: Blackberry & Apple Crumble Recipe

-STINGING NETTLE (Urtica dioica) make an excellent spinach like and mineral rich vegetable with copious amounts of calcium, manganese, magnesium and iron.
+STINGING NETTLE (Urtica dioica) makes an excellent spinach like and mineral rich vegetable with copious amounts of calcium, manganese, magnesium and iron.
 This is nature’s super food at its finest and I am sure to include nettles regularly in my diet between April and September every year.
-Harvest the young, fresh leaves using gloves (unless you are feeling really brave).
+Harvest the young, fresh leaves using gloves.
 Soaking in water or cooking rapidly denatures the sting, making them easily edible either raw or cooked.
 Nettles have an impressive list of useful benefits but are perhaps best known for their ability to cleanse toxins from the blood and clearing the body of uric acid.
 They also have a good reputation for reducing arthritic and joint pain and alleviating allergy symptoms.
 Apart from all that, nettle makes a highly nutritious compost activator and can be used for making rope, sacking and even clothing.